-Titus 1:1 'Called into His Service' is page 2/5 of the Living Commentary on Titus 1:1-4 'Called into His Service'.
+Titus 1:1 'Called into His Service' is page 2/5 of The Bible Teacher's Commentary on Titus 1:1-4 'Called into His Service'.
 This article highlights the special place Paul and each of us have in God's awesome plan for our lives.

 “Paul, a bond-servant of God, and an apostle of Jesus Christ, for the faith of those chosen of God and the knowledge of the truth which is according to godliness” (Titus 1:1).